On November 1st Global Corporate Venturing convenes its first conference in Houston with the following questions and themes on our agenda:

 - Tom Whitehouse, Chairman, LEIF, and Contributing Editor, GCV

 There will also be curated presentations from venture-backed businesses that are raising capital and seeking corporate partners, and that offer compelling answers to the questions above

 If you’d like to speak or present, please contact the conference Chair, Tom Whitehouse (GCV Contributing Editor and Chairman of the London Environmental Investment Forum).
 We are very keen to invite non-Houstonian corporate VCs and their portfolio companies and to hear perspectives on energy from outside the traditional energy domain.

 This conference is for bona fide venture investors and start-ups.
 Please contact us to register your interest to attend.

-We’d like to thank the conference co-sponsors, Chevron Technology Ventures and Shell Technology Ventures, and Station Houston, the venture-backed centre for the Houstonian tech scene, which is our conference venue and host.
+We’d like to thank the conference co-sponsors, Chevron Technology Ventures and Shell Technology Ventures, BP Ventures, and Baker Botts.

 Service providers with an interest in sponsoring the conference should also contact Tom Whitehouse.